Henhouse Prowlers

-The Henhouse Prowlers are an American four-piece bluegrass, Americana, and folk music band based in Chicago, IL.
+The Henhouse Prowlers are an American four-piece bluegrass, Americana, and folk music band based in Chicago, Illinois.
 Formed in 2004 in the Rogers Park neighborhood, the band has released 10 studio albums to date, with the most recent, Unravel, having dropped in April 2025.
-Throughout its robust history, Prowlers members have contributed original compositions featuring 3 and 4 part harmonies alongside skillful instrumentation, including guitar flatpicking and Scruggs style banjo.
+Throughout its history, the members have contributed original compositions featuring 3 and 4-part harmonies alongside instrumentation that includes guitar flatpicking and Scruggs style banjo.
 Their music often nods to traditional bluegrass, with their latest work bordering on progressive bluegrass/Americana.

 Henhouse Prowlers have worked with the U.S. State Department as cultural ambassadors of the United States since 2013 via the American Music Abroad and Arts Envoy programs.
 To date, they have toured in 29 countries on 5 continents, including several countries in Africa, the Middle East, and Europe, plus Russia, Bolivia, and many more.
 This diplomacy work has inspired the formation of their own nonprofit organization, Bluegrass Ambassadors.

-Henhouse Prowlers in 2024, shot by Lily Shea.
-From left-right: Ben Wright (banjo), Jake Howard (mandolin), Chris Dollar (guitar), Jon Goldfine (bass).